PureKrome/WorldDomination.RavenDb/README.md

 ---
 #Why use this package?
-There's two scenario's why these NuGet packages exist.
+There's two scenario's why these NuGet packages exist:
-1 - Client: A simple way to make setup your RavenDb document store with fake data. (eg. Only store fake data when the data doesn't exist, etc).
+1 - `Client`: A simple way to make setup your RavenDb document store with fake data. (eg. Only store fake data when the data doesn't exist, etc).
-2 - Tests.Helpers: Reduce the ceremony (read: code) to create your (usually) InMemory document store specifically setup for _unit tests_.
+2 - `Tests.Helpers`: Reduce the ceremony (read: code) to create your (usually) InMemory document store specifically setup for _unit tests_.
 This includes a quick way to setup fake data, indexes (the test only require), etc.

 ---
 [![I'm happy to accept tips](http://img.shields.io/gittip/purekrome.svg?style=flat-square)](https://gratipay.com/PureKrome/)